parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 ![img11](doc_images/img11.jpg)

+&nbsp;

 2) Visiting the Athena page should prompt you with a few notifications at the top of the page. you can just click the little "X" and disregard the first two.

+&nbsp;

 ![img12](doc_images/img12.jpg)

-3) The third notification is actually very important .We need to tell Athena which S3 bucket we want all of our search results to be stored in.
+3) The remaining notification tells us that we need to tell Athena which S3 bucket we want all of our search results to be stored in.
 Good thing we just made one, eh?
 Click **Settings** in the top right of the screen

 ![img13](doc_images/img13.jpg)